CompleteMerchantSolutions/payment-service-example/README.md

 This repository includes examples to integrate with Nexio's API using Node.js.
+See our [documentation](https://docs.nexiopay.com/) for a complete list of available endpoints and parameters.

 # Getting Started
 To get started, install all the [dependencies](#dependencies), then complete the [configuration](#configuration) steps.